aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 Durban RD have been particularly active in this, hosting monthly Social Beach Skates along the long beachfront promenade.
 (Some of these also raise funds for other causes.)

-CTR have found that open skate events, including roller discos, are by far their most effective sources of revneue, and now add one to the end of each of their home-teams events.
+CTR have found that open skate events, including roller discos, are by far their most effective sources of revenue, and now add one to the end of each of their home-teams events.

 Cape Town
     We've also taken to hosting roller discos after a Short Track bout.
 We wouldn't get the spectator numbers without it!
 And we wouldn't get the bouting experience with all the excitement and anxiety and preparation without knowing it was a public bout.
 So really, the two are always married for us. ...
 The roller discos are quite popular because there just isn't anywhere else to roller skate in the City!
 Plus, we have skates and safety gear we hire out, and most people don't have their own.
 We draw little kids right on up to members of old school roller rinks that host reunions with their skating pals from a couple decades ago!
 They ... have literally allowed our league to keep the lights on and doors open this year.